The bitters are crucial in balancing this after-dinner brandy and pineapple cocktail.

 This 4:2:8 formula is a tad sourer than the classic sour proportions of 3:4:8: three-quarter part of the sour ingredient (lemon juice), one part of the

 Scotch diluted and delicately sweetened with added almond notes - simple but tasty.
 Proportions range from equal parts (45ml scotch to 45ml amaretto) to

-This shaken recipe includes orange juice and this gives the otherwise anaemic looking drink its namesake golden hue.
-The addition of orange bitters helps
+This shaken recipe includes orange juice (classically, it doesn't), giving the otherwise anaemic-looking cocktail its namesake golden hue.
+Adding orange

 Why drink a mere Grasshopper when you could be enjoying a Flying Grasshopper?
 This creamy after-dinner cocktail is all the better for the splash of vodka,